 Contact Deeco Metals today to request a quote or to learn more about how Sand Casting can work for your project.

 Sand casting molds also know as patterns are made of wood or aluminum and can be changed to accommodate any small changes in designs so small changes are very inexpensive.
 Sand casting can produce a wide range of different parts in weights ranging from less than an ounce to thousands of pounds.
 Deeco Metals excels at casting parts with simple to complex geometries for industries across the industrial and architectural spectrums.
 Some examples of the parts we produce are listed below.

 - Gearboxes and housings

-- All types of valve and strainer parts, bodies & housings
+- All types of valves and strainer parts, valve bodies & housings

 - Pump parts, bodies & housings